 – It wouldn’t be right for a dead person to be walking around chopping wood -he said to himself.
 So, right then, he dropped his axe next to his mule, he lay down in the snow with his arms crossed over his chest, and he closed his eyes.

 Soon, a pack of dogs approached and discovered his saddlebag, which contained some provisions.
 When they realized that no one was protecting the bag, they rent it open and devoured the food.
 The man thought: “They’re lucky I’m dead, or they’d really get a beating.”

 The pack kept sniffing around and discovered the man’s mule tied to a tree.
 It was an easy target for the sharp-teethed dogs.
 The mule squealed and kicked, and the man thought to himself that he would’ve liked to save the mule, if only he weren’t dead.

-After only a few minutes they devoured the mule, and while a few stayed behind to gnaw at the bones, the pack set off in search of more.
+After only a few minutes they devoured the mule, the pack set off in search of more.

 It wasn’t long before one of the dogs caught scent of the man.
-It found him lying motionless in the snow.
+The dog found him lying motionless in the snow.
 It approached slowly, very slowly, because to the dog, men were treacherous and cunning creatures.

 Within moments the entire pack had surrounded him, their teeth shown, saliva dripping from their jaws.

 “Now they’re going to eat me – thought the man – if I weren’t dead, it would be a different story.”